 Research Group Members

-- Dr. Jeff Aslott, Postdoc Research Fellow (PhD in Cognitive Science, University of Cambridge, UK)
+- Dr. Jeff Alstott, Postdoc Research Fellow (PhD in Network Analysis, University of Cambridge, UK)

 - Dr. Bowen Yan, Postdoc Research Fellow (PhD in Computer Science, University of Bristol, UK)

 - Dr. Giorgio Triulzi, Postdoc Research Fellow (Ph.D. in Innovation Economics, University of Maastricht, Netherland)

 - Bingyang Song, PhD Student (B.S. and M.S. in Automotive Engineering, Tsinghua University)

 - Yuejun He, PhD Student (B.S. in Information & Communication Engineering, Zhejiang University)

 - Bangqi Yin, Masters Student (Masters of Engineering, MIT; B.S. in Electrical & Electronics Engineering, NTU)

 - Jianxi Luo.
 A simulation-based method to evaluate the impact of product architecture on product evolvability.
 Submitted.